gibsonanalyticsnz/gibsonanalyticsnz/README.md

 **Data / Business / Research Analyst — Auckland, New Zealand**

 I turn raw data into decisions.
-I'm completing a **Master of Business Analytics at the University of Auckland** (graduating 2026) and currently work as a **Research Analyst at Technology Investment Network (TIN)**, where I build and validate the data behind the TIN200 — New Zealand's leading ranking of its largest technology exporters.
+I hold a Master of Business Analytics from the University of Auckland and work as a Research Analyst at Technology Investment Network (TIN), where I build and validate the data behind the TIN200 — New Zealand's leading ranking of its largest technology exporters.

 Before moving into analytics I spent 12+ years leading talent and HR operations for global firms in India and the UK — building executive dashboards, running cost and salary-benchmarking analysis, and managing system implementations.
 That gives me something a lot of new analysts don't have: **the ability to translate between a business question and the data that answers it.**